voxpupuli/puppet-logstash/README.md

 ## Configuration Overview

-The Logstash configuration can be supplied as a single static file or dynamically built from multiple smaller files.
+The Logstash configuration can be supplied as a single static file or dynamically built from multiple smaller files or using raw content.

 The basic usage is identical in either case: simply declare a `file` attribute as you would the [`content`](http://docs.puppetlabs.com/references/latest/type.html#file-attribute-content) attribute of the `file` type, meaning either direct content, template or a file resource: